-file worth to exist as a Python script it was converted into flowy.conf using the usual key/value pair config file format that should be easier for users to edit.
-Command line option were not working in the original Flowy version so the parser was first switched from the deprecated optparse module to argparse and for every config option an argument was added that would override that configuration value.
+Functional improvements include the addition of a small test suite.
+It already contains some sample flow query files and input traces that are given to Flowy by a script that also checks whether the md5sum of Flowy's output matches the expected hash.
+The suite will be used later when changing big parts of the code to verify that the result is still the same and to detect regressions.
+A setup.py file was written to facilitate easy installation of Flowy or make it easier for possible packaging for distributions.
+Since the configuration file options.py did not contain anything that made that file worth to exist as a Python script it was converted into flowy.conf using the usual key/value pair configuration file format that should be easier for users to edit.
+Command line option were not working in the original Flowy version so the parser was first switched from the deprecated optparse module to argainse and for every configuration option an argument was added that would override that configuration value.
 Additionally a profiling switch was added so that profiling could be done without changes in the source.
 Also, in order to improve batch processing the flow query format was extended to also accept "-" as a filename in which case the file's content was either given by a filename as a command line argument or using stdin.

 The profiling output is now not given in the old format using brackets to separate values but using tabs as delimiters so that the result of a profiling run can be more easily parsed or displayed by other tools.
-Additionally, flowy.py and flow\exec.py as well as ft2hdf.py, print\hdf\in\step.py and printhdf.py were merged into one source file each.
-Finally ambiguous variable names that are otherwise used as Python built-ins like filter, file, hash, id and map were renamed into more meaningful names.
+Additionally, flowy.py and flow_exec.py as well as ft2hdf.py, print_hdf_in_step.py and printhdf.py were merged into one source file each.
+Finally ambiguous variable names that are otherwise used as Python built-ins, like filter, file, hash, id and map were renamed.